 Weakness of the arm or hand is reported less frequently.
 Holding the affected arm on top of the head or moving the head to look down and away from the symptomatic side often improves the pain, whereas rotation of the head or bending it toward the symptomatic side increases the pain.

 Pain due to soft disc type herniation usually have an acute/recent incident, which may or may not present with radiation of pain/numbness/tingling in the arm/hand.
-Chronic (long lasting), bilateral (both sides) neck as well as radiation of pain in the arm/hand is most often caused as a result from spondylosis degeneration related to different causes, including degenerative disease of the disc as well as a facet joint syndrome.
+Chronic (long lasting), bilateral (both sides) neck as well as radiation of pain in the arm/hand is most often caused as a result from spondylosis degeneration related to different causes, including degenerative disease of the disc as well as other neck joints.

-So, chronic neck pain in assiciation with cervical spondylosis is usually bilateral (both sides), where the neck pain of cervical radiculopathy is usually unilateral (one sided).
+So, chronic neck pain in association with cervical spondylosis is usually bilateral (both sides), where the neck pain of cervical radiculopathy is usually unilateral (one sided).
 The radiating pain will depend on which nerve is compressed, however, it is not always clear because there can be overlapping of the areas, confusing the clinical picture.
 A lack of pain that radiated into the arm/hand doesn’t mean there is no compression of the nerve root.
-It is possible that pain is confined only to the shoulder area.
+It is possible that pain is confined only to the shoulder area, and this would have to be checked to make sure there are no problems directly with the shoulder.
 It is also possible that numbness/tingling (sensory) or muscle weakness (motor) dysfunctioning may occur with no major pain findings.
-The symptoms of cervical radiulopathy frequently can be worsened with neck movements such as backward bending (extension) while at the same time turning (rotation).
+The symptoms of cervical radiculopathy frequently can be worsened with neck movements such as backward bending (extension) while at the same time turning (rotation).
 This motion will cause a decrease in size regarding the opening for the nerve root (neural foramen) and is called “Spurling’s Test”.
 The doctor may press downward on the head to further compress the nerve.
 This is a maneuver that a doctor would perform in attempts to diagnose cervical radiculopathy.
 Another test is placing the affected arm up and above the head, which may open the space where the nerve exits (decompress) and provide relief of pain or other symptoms, and this is called “Shoulder Abduction Test”.

 Findings on physical examination vary depending on the level of radiculopathy and on whether there is myelopathy.
 In most cases, the nerve root that is most frequently affected is the C7, followed by the C6.
 There is sometimes confusion between C4 Radiculopathy and mechanical neck pain.